donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/edwards.jpg" alt="" width="200px"/>

-What I like most about this book is the way it handles Galois theory: by discussing at lengths about its history, especially where it came from and what allowed Galois to discover and prove his master theorem.
+What I like most about this book is the way it handles Galois theory: By discussing at lengths about its history, especially where it came from and what allowed Galois to discover and prove his famous theorem.

 ### Commutative Algebra